Health Indicator Report of Infant Mortality

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

-DefinitionNumber of infants who died before their first birthday (under 365 days), after being born alive, per 1,000 live births.
+DefinitionNumber of infants who died before their first birthday (under 365 days), per 1,000 live births.

-NumeratorNumber of infants who died prior to their first birthday.
+NumeratorNumber of infants who died before their first birthday.

 Healthy People Objective MICH-1.3:Reduce the rate of all infant deaths (within 1 year)